-Finally, the right to be forgotten extends to any information a company may have shared with other companies (As a note, CiraSync will NEVER share your information with other companies) and holds the original company responsible for the deletion of all data, wherever it may have been shared.
+Finally, the right to be forgotten extends to any information a company may have shared with other companies and holds the original company responsible for the deletion of all data, wherever it may have been shared.
 The goal is to make the process as painless as possible for users who wish to expunge their personal information from a database.

 Data Portability requires that companies turn over all personal information they have on an individual at that individuals request.
 Data must be turned over in a timely, easy-to-read manner for free.

 One of the larger provisions of the GDPR was their data storage compliance.
-To put it simply, the GDPR required personal information related to European users be stored on data servers physically located within the borders of the EU.
+In other words, the GDPR required personal information related to European users be stored on data servers physically located within the borders of the EU.